Science

 leading in particular to careers in computer engineering.

-It also enables students who prefer shorter, more professionally-oriented studies to apply for a professional license after the 2nd year.
+It also allows students who prefer shorter, more vocational courses to apply for admission to a vocational bachelor's degree program after completing their second year.

 Read more